Improved estimations of stochastic chemical kinetics by finite state expansion: Conclusion

 \section{Conclusion}

-We have presented finite state expansion (FSE) as a novel analytical method that offers a trade off between the exactness of the solution of the master equation and the approximation errors introduced by the deterministic rate equation (DRE) for chemical reaction networks.
+We have presented finite state expansion (FSE) as a novel analytical method that offers a trade off between the exactness of the solution of the master equation and the approximation errors introduced by the deterministic rate equation (DRE) for stochastic reaction networks.
 FSE maintains a user-defined subset of the discrete state space and couples this with whole-population continuous dynamics to account for the behavior of states that are not explicitly tracked.
-By an algorithmic translation of a chemical reaction network into an expanded one with auxiliary species and modified reactions, FSE leads to equations that can be interpreted as a refinements of the original DRE.
+By an algorithmic translation of a network into an expanded one with auxiliary species and modified reactions, FSE leads to equations that can be interpreted as a refinement of the original DRE.
 A theoretical result of asymptotic correctness increases the confidence as to the effectiveness of the method, since it shows that the DRE of the expanded network corresponds to the original master equation.

 The performance of FSE in correcting the original DRE when tracking a strict subset of the discrete state space has been shown numerically in models that turn out to be challenging for related state-of-the-art techniques.
 The effective mesoscopic rate equation relies on perturbation arguments around the linear-noise approximation, hence it inherently assumes a limiting regime, unlike FSE.
 Experimentally, we found that this resulted in less accurate mean estimates than FSE.
 With respect to analytical approximations of the master equation based on moment closure, the case studies proved difficult since the analyses returned unphysical results or exhibited numerical issues, as also reported in the literature.
-The use of buffer species makes it possible for FSE to outperform finite state projection when using the same observation bounds for the tracked state space, because with FSE the probability mass does not absorb into a sink state.
-However, this inhibits the possibility to obtain error bounds between the FSE solution and the original master equation, unlike with finite state projection.
-Still, numerically we found excellent accuracy when the observed state space is large enough, both during the transient evolution and in the steady state.
+Unlike state-space truncation methods based on finite state projection, FSE does not provide error bounds with respect to the original master equation.
+Yet, we found excellent accuracy when the observed state space is large enough.
 Overall, these findings make FSE a useful tool to study chemical reaction networks for which exact stochastic analysis through the master equation is not accessible.
+Currently, the FSE translation provides a refinement of mean estimates.
+It is an interesting line of future work to extend the method to compute improved approximations of higher-order moments.